Our Mission, Vision, and Identity

 - The Agapé Center for Service and Learning cultivates experiences with community partners to prepare individuals for lifelong service.
 In 2014-2015, an estimated 98.6% of the graduating class participated in some form of community service through the Agapé Center.

 - Messiah’s extensive sustainability efforts include initiatives such as a student-run organic community garden, campus-wide composting program, one of the nation’s largest solar thermal systems, biodiesel production and regular collegewide inventory of greenhouse gas emissions.
-The Princeton Review recently named Messiah College one of the 322 most environmentally responsible colleges in the U.S. and Canada.
+The Princeton Review recently named Messiah University one of the 322 most environmentally responsible colleges in the U.S. and Canada.

 - To help students connect with potential employers, the Career and Professional Development Center hosts Into the City, a unique, intensive two-day career development and networking program in major U.S. cities such as Boston, Chicago, Philadelphia, Charlotte and New York.